 The National Crime Agency’s Economic Crime Command (ECC) works with partners across the public sector and the economy at large to reduce the impact of economic crime on the UK economy and society generally.
 Included within ‘economic crime’ are practices such as money laundering, corruption, fraud and the distribution of counterfeit currency.
 The ECC works with other agencies such as the Serious Fraud Office and Financial Conduct Authority to investigate high priority economic crime, and promotes changes in the way that law enforcement and the financial sector work together to prevent economic crime.

 Why choose Wilford Smith Solicitors?

 At Wilford Smith Solicitors, we take pride in our reputation for unique representation, giving our clients a service that is exceptionally strategic and results driven, and can attract the highest calibre barristers to provide support when necessary.
 With years of experience in handling the most complex criminal cases on behalf of our clients, we are excellently placed to advise you in relation to all types of serious criminal charges, to act on your behalf and conduct your defence in court where necessary.
 We are available to our clients at all times, 24 hours a day, 365 days a year, so that you can receive the best possible legal advice as soon as you need it.

 Contact our NCA Defence Lawyers, UK

-OurCriminal Defence Solicitors are based in Sheffield and London and service clients throughout England and Wales.
+OurCriminal Defence Solicitors are based in London, Sheffield and Manchester and service clients throughout England and Wales.
 Contact us today on 01709 828 044 to find out how we can help.